robofarmio/aws-batch-starter/README.md

 This repository contains everything to get you started with AWS Batch and the AWS CDK.

-The goal is to schedule batch jobs running docker containers at massive scale.
+The goal is to schedule batch jobs on the spot market running docker containers at massive scale.

+Read the blog post at https://eng.ruumi.io/post/planet-scale-radar.html

 Here's the rough outline
 1. You provide a Docker image and push it to AWS ECR for the tasks to run